 Lyme disease is most often curable, especially when treated early.
 However, some patients develop fatigue, joint pains, and mental fogginess – symptoms of what has been termed post-Lyme disease syndrome.
 These symptoms can be very debilitating for some.
 Post-Lyme disease syndrome research is ongoing and how it might be treated.
 Jefferson doctors have learned that additional courses of antibiotics have not been helpful.

 Our infectious diseases specialists at Jefferson carefully follow published guidelines crafted by the Infectious Diseases Society of America (IDSA) regarding the treatment of Lyme disease.

 Call 1-800-JEFF-NOW (1-800-533-3669) and speak with a representative who will assist you in making an appointment with one of our specialists or request an appointment online:

-To schedule an appointment with an infectious disease specialist, please call 215-955-7785.
-The Outpatient Clinic is located at 834 Walnut Street, Suite 650, in Center City Philadelphia.
+If your primary care doctor has asked you to see an infectious disease specialist, please call 215-955-7785.
+The outpatient clinic is located at 1015 Chestnut St, Suite 1020, in Center City Philadelphia.